 Rebekah watched her girl disappear into the high sorghum grass.
-“Lord J’shua, what can we do?”
+“Lord J’shua, what should I do?”

 “Jonathan taught us how to respond to an attack,” her mother answered.
 “I’ll stall as long as I can.
 Run in the opposite direction through the east fields so they don’t find you both.
 Then you can reach Sarah through the woods.
 May angels guide you.”

+“Mama.”
 Rebekah’s countenance fell as she stared into her mother’s clear blue eyes.
 She hesitated.
 I can’t leave you.

-“Your da and I have had a full blessed life.
+“Your father and I have had a full, blessed life.
 We will sleep.
 When we wake, we’ll all be together with J’shua Ha Mashiach and the Father.
 Take your dagger and these coins.
 Go!”

 Lieutenant Steven Blackhawk had watched the strange little girl skip through the door.
 Another farmhouse was visible in the distance, half a mile beyond the Dowling’s fields.
 All other directions were forest.
-There was no movement, no threat.
+No movement, no threat.

-As Blackhawk waited for a command from this Rosewud fop, another woman came out of the house, an older version of the man’s daughter.
+As Blackhawk waited for a command from this Rosewud fop, another woman came out of the house—an older version of the old man’s daughter.
 She carried a woven basket.
 “Rojer, do we have guests?”
-She smiled cheerfully.
-“I have corn cake.
+She beamed a cheery smile.
+“I have honey cakes.
 Would you like some, son?
 You’re still growing and must be hungry.”

 Blackhawk stepped forward and offered his hand.
 “Let me help you, ma’am.”

 She fussed with the contents of her hamper, then offered a cake to Blackhawk, who’d returned to his place.
 “This one didn’t break.”
-She smiled at him.
+She pointed at it and smiled.

 “That’s well enough.
-Corn cake isn’t for everyone.
+Honey cake isn’t for everyone.
 Uncle Fitz hated honey cake.
 Wouldn’t eat it.”
 The woman staggered toward the undersecretary, offering him the basket.

 Rosewud glared at her.
-“I’m here to collect monies owed to the Lord of Lorness, not nibble on cakes.”
+“I’m here to collect monies owed to the Earl of Lorness, not nibble on cakes.”

 She blinked, then headed toward her husband.
 “Rojer, don’t we still have silver under the loose stone in the fireplace?”

-“Oh, perhaps.”
-The burly old man took her hand and squeezed.
-“How much do you think we have?”
+“Oh, perhaps,” the burly old man took her hand and squeezed.
+“How much do we have?”

 “Well, last year it was quite a sum, but then you had to buy seed….”

-“Yes, the seed cost a lot.
+“Yes, the seed was expensive.
 But I harvested a good early crop.
-I almost opened an account with the money changer.”
-He chuckled weakly.
+I almost opened an account with the money changer,” he chuckled weakly.

-“Oh yes, you did bring several wagon loads to the market.
-I was able to save much of the profit.
+“Oh yes, you brought several wagon loads to the market.
+I saved much of the profit.
 How much does the man want?”

-“Here, take one, Honey.
-I know you love my corn cakes.”
+“Here, take one, dear husband.
+I know you love my honey cakes.”
 She gave him a peck on the cheek.

 Rojer took a bite out of the cake.
-“Mm-mmm.
+“Mmm.
 You sure you don’t want one, sir?
-My wife’s cakes are the best in Lorness.”
+My wife’s cakes are the best in all Lorness.”

 The old woman beamed, offering the basket again.

-Rosewud threw a glance over his shoulder and huffed, “Lieutenant, get the girl and her mother.”
-The undersecretary trailed a finger down the page until he came to the Dowling account, marking it closed.
+Rosewud threw a glance over his shoulder and huffed.
+“Lieutenant, fetch the girl and her mother.”
+The undersecretary trailed a finger down the page until he came to the Dowling account, making a mark.

 Lieutenant Blackhawk searched the small farmhouse.
 It was empty.
-“Blast.”
-He scratched the fine hairs on his chin.
+“Blast!”
+He scratched the fine hairs on his chin and sighed.

 In the seven days of this operation, no one has fled before.

 Blackhawk turned back to the window.
 He relaxed his eyes to take in the widest view.
-Scanning the fields slowly, he observed waving sorghum, the woods beyond, and… a tiny blonde head.
+Scanning the fields slowly, he observed waving sorghum, the woods beyond, and…a tiny blonde head.
 He hustled back to the wagon.
-“I saw the girl, but not the mother.”
+“I saw the girl but not the mother.”

-“Take one of the horses.
-We won’t wait for you,” Rosewud griped.
+“Take a horse.
+We won’t wait,” Rosewud griped.
 “Meet us at camp.
-Go, Lieutenant.
 The woman’s blonde hair and blue eyes will be a rarity in Lorness, increasing her price greatly.
 As will the girl’s.
-Don't wound them.
-It’ll lessen their value.”
+Don’t leave any marks.
+It’ll lessen their value.
+Go, Lieutenant.”
 The undersecretary scowled at the conniving couple.
-“Sergeant, set an example.
-End these babblers.”
+“Sergeant, set an example.”

-Blackhawk unhitched a horse from the harness as Sergeant Johnsun strode forward, drawing his sword.
+As Blackhawk unhitched a horse from the harness, Sergeant Jonsun dashed forward, drawing his sword.

 “No!”
 Mister Dowling pulled his wife behind him.

-The sergeant advanced, then sliced both cleanly across their necks, dropping them in a heap, their hands still entwined.
+As the sergeant advanced, he sliced both cleanly across their necks, dropping them in a heap, their hands still entwined.

 “Impressive, Sergeant,” Rosewud noted.
-Then after a side glance toward the young lieutenant, he whispered, “Check under their fireplace.
+Then, after a side glance toward the young lieutenant, he whispered, “Check the fireplace.
 If there’s anything there, we’ll split it.”

 As Gaelib Melazera’s page, Blackhawk had seen Rosewud stand before their lord.
 But there the fop’s manner was very different—submissive.
 Perhaps everyone was.
 Best to remain a stone.
 But he now knew what Rosewud was capable of.
-He kicked the horse with his heels, driving it through the sorghum and into the dark woods.
-Ducking under wayward branches, he kept a wary eye for his prey.
+He kicked the horse, driving through the sorghum and into the dark woods.
 “Girl, your grandma is worried about you,” he called.
 “Come out.
 I’ll take you to her.”

 “Come out.
-I have a corn cake for ya.”
+She has a honey cake for ya.”

-He scanned the woods for any movement as he continued slowly forward.
+He scanned the woods.
 A rabbit perked up and dashed away.
-A squirrel barked, scampering up a tree.
-The soft crunch of his horse’s hooves was the only other thing he heard until the mare stopped.
+A barking squirrel scampered up a tree.
+The soft crunch of his horse’s hooves was the only other thing he heard.
+Then the mare stopped.
 He glanced down.

-The girl was right below his steed’s head, all but covered in leaves, perfectly still.
+The girl was right below his steed’s head, covered by leaves, lying still on the ground.